Escaped albino cobra recaptured in Los Angeles suburb

-Officials at the Los Angeles County Department of Animal Care and Control confirmed that the snake, an all-white specimen of a species called a monocled cobra, had been caught alive, but they were unable to immediately provide more details.
+Officials at the Los Angeles County Department of Animal Care and Control confirmed that the snake had been caught but said he was unable to immediately provide more details.

-A brief statement posted online by the police department in Thousand Oaks, the community north of Los Angeles where the dog was attacked on Monday, said the snake was found near where it had last been seen just after its canine confrontation.
+A brief statement posted online by the police department in Thousand Oaks, the community north of Los Angeles where the cobra attacked a dog on Monday, said the snake was found near where it had last been seen.

-The dog was treated at a veterinarian hospital for what was originally reported to be a snake bite to its neck, and it has since recovered.
-Betsey Webster, a spokeswoman for the animal control agency, said on Thursday that the dog’s injury turned out to be “not consistent with a bite.”
+The dog was treated at a veterinarian hospital for the snake bite to its neck and has since recovered.

-“There were no puncture marks,” she said.
-“It appeared to be an abrasion, and no signs of venom entering the animal.”

-She said investigators were “actively following some leads” to determine who might have owned the cobra, which is native to parts of South Asia and Southeast Asia but illegal to possess in California without a special permit.
+Officials said it was unclear who might have owned the cobra, which is native to parts of Asia and illegal to possess in California without a permit.

 The dog’s owner took photographs of the snake and alerted authorities.